tripleboba/Rent-It/README.md

 ## Rent It App
-The app lets users rent random items for their needs.
+The app lets users rent random items for their needs. (still in process...)

 ---